MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-signdisplacement-property.md

 ---
 title: "SignDisplacement Property"
-description: "Sets a value to shift negative values to the right for display purposes only.
-You can shift negative values in increments of 1/100 of a millimeter." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value to shift negative values to the right for display purposes only." ms.author: solsen ms.custom: na ms.date: 06/23/2021